 More and more, medium and large companies are realizing that it’s best for IT managers to create cloud policies (44% vs. 31% in 2015).
 Policies generally will include catalogs of acceptable cloud systems.
 In terms of the three types of cloud, businesses were committing to each category to about the same degree: 29% hybrid, 27% public, and 23% private.

-The biggest issue companies have encountered when transitioning to cloud is recruitment of personnel with the applicable skills.
-Previously companies were worried primarily about security, but the top challenge is now seen as training and internal understanding of the technology (32% training vs. 29% security).
+The biggest issue companies have encountered when transitioning to the cloud is the recruitment of personnel with the applicable skills.
+Previously companies were worried primarily about security, but the top challenge is now seen as finding competent tech employees, training, and internal understanding of the technology (32% training vs. 29% security).
+However, businesses that are looking to hire a technical team for the IT department can consult with executive search firms Toronto or elsewhere to get assistance in the recruitment process.
+A professional recruiter in fields such as IT, finance, distribution, retail, and more could have a better understanding of what skills to identify in the applicants during the hiring.

-IT leaders don’t always have the money they need for cloud.
+However, IT leaders don’t always have the money they need to transform their business to the cloud.
 However, different techniques are making it easier for companies to achieve their missions affordably and efficiently.
 DevOps is one area that is particularly important, comments McKendrick.
 “As companies seek to drive digital business by delivering new software applications and features more quickly,” he says, “they look to both DevOps and cloud as key enablers.”
 DevOps is headed toward ubiquity, rising from 66% to 74% adoption between 2015 and 2016.

 Open-source cloud platforms are becoming more popular as well.
 The most obvious example is Docker.
 Docker uses containers to allow businesses to quickly deploy programs broadly and easily allow portability of apps.
 Docker more than doubled in adoption, rising from 13% last year to 27% this year.